Buskerud District Court

 The court is led by a chief judge (sorenskriver) and several other judges.
 The court is a court of first instance.
 Its judicial duties are mainly to settle criminal cases and to resolve civil litigation as well as bankruptcy.
 The administration and registration tasks of the court include death registration, issuing certain certificates, performing duties of a notary public, and officiating civil wedding ceremonies.
 Cases from this court are heard by a combination of professional judges and lay judges.

 History

 This court was established on 26 April 2021 after the old Drammen District Court, Hallingdal District Court, and Kongsberg og Eiker District Court were all merged into one court.
-The new district court system continues to use the courthouses from the predecessor courts.
+The new district court system continued to use the courthouses from the predecessor courts.

+Originally (from 2021-2025), this court had a fourth courthouse site in Nesbyen, which accepted cases from the municipalities of Flå, Gol, Hemsedal, Hol, Nesbyen, and Ål.
+On 10 June 2025, this courthouse and these municipalities were transferred to the newly-created Ringerike og Hallingdal District Court.